aditya6543/Terraform-aws-examples/teraform-devops/Script_to_make_ec2/README.md

 terraform apply

+5. Test the Nginx page

+copy paste your instance public ip to browse

-5. To destroy the instance (when no longer needed):
+6. To destroy the instance (when no longer needed):

 terraform destroy